-- Do your Facebook friends need to know about your feelings about something that will be passe a minute later?
+- Does your audience need to know your feelings about something that will be passe a minute later?

-- Why are you compelled to retweet a link to some article if nobody thanked you for your last retweet?
+- Why are you compelled to share a link if nobody thanked you for your last shared link?

-If you don’t have a reason for producing noise, maybe the world would be better off if you created a signal instead.
+If you don’t have a reason for producing noise, maybe the world would be more productive if you created a signal instead.

 In other words, be unique and don’t echo.

 P.S.
 This is a revision of an earlier blog post from 2011.